sesamiapp/devportal/docs/sesami-flows/flows.md

 Each Flow has a template which has a different format based on the Flow types:

 ### HTML or Text
-For Email type Flows.
+For email-type Flows.

 ### JSON
-For webhook type Flows.
+For webhook-type Flows.